VIS4ROB-lab/mesh_based_mapping/README.md

 ```

 ### Building
 The best way to try out this code is by creating a new catkin workspace.
 Using an old workspace, will not allow the proper functioning of okvis_ros as the name of the package was not changed.
-The installation instructions in the [okvis_ros github repository](https://github.com/ethz-asl/okvis_ros) is a useful source of information.
+The installation instructions in the [okvis_ros github repository](https://github.com/ethz-asl/okvis_ros) are a useful source of information.

 ```bash
 cd ~/catkin_ws/src